X2Cscope/X2CScope.github.io/docs/firmware/X2CscopeFirmware.md

 ### X2Cscope_communicate();

-This function is not very time critical This can executed in a low level task in an RTOS environment, or in the IDLE loop with OS free application.
+This function is not very time critical.
+This can executed in a low level task in an RTOS environment, or in the IDLE loop with OS free application.
 This must be done manually as it highly depends on the final application implementation. *X2Cscope_communicate();* handles the communication with the MPLAB X plugin on the PC side.
 Make sure there is always some time leftover to execute this function, itherwise you can get time out errors on the PC side.

 ### X2Cscope_update();